Welcome to the Mueller lab @ King's College London

 Lab Members

 Manuel studied biochemistry at ETH Zurich.
 After a brief internship with Prof. Andrew Ellington at UT Austin in 2006, Manuel returned to ETH where he completed his PhD in protein engineering and evolution under the supervision of Prof. Donald Hilvert in 2010.
 For his postdoctoral work, he joined Prof. Tom Muir’s lab in Princeton where he developed and applied chemical biology tools to study chromatin modifying enzymes.
-Since 2016, Manuel is a Sir Henry Dale Fellow of the Wellcome Trust and Royal Society in the Department of Chemistry at King’s College London.
+In 2016, Manuel was awarded a Sir Henry Dale Fellowship from the Wellcome Trust and Royal Society to establish his lab in the Department of Chemistry at King’s College London.
 In 2021, he was awarded the RSC Norman Heatley Award for his contributions to "to the field of posttranslational modifications, especially the use of protein chemistry to gain insight into molecular mechanisms of epigenetics processes and cancer."
-In 2022, he was promoted to a proleptic readership at King's Chemistry.
+In 2022, he was promoted to a Reader at King's Chemistry.

 Matt (Mateusz) Hess - PhD Student